This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

 ORAENV file in the BS2000 file system.

-For example, if you want to access the
+For example, to access the

-$ORADATA.ORCL.P.ORAENV, then you must create a
+$ORADATA.ORCL.P.ORAENV, then you must create an

 oraenvORCL file in the

-/dbs directory as follows:
+/dbs directory, as follows:

 $ ORACLE_HOME=/u01/app/orac1120/product/dbhome $ export ORACLE_HOME $ echo '$ORADATA.ORCL.P.ORAENV' > $ORACLE_HOME/dbs/oraenvORCL $ chmod 664 $ORACLE_HOME/dbs/oraenvORCL